jeffrey6557/CS205-Parallel-Computing-Project/README.md

 # Validation and Testing Methods

-Because of the time series nature of the high-frequency data, we employ a walk-forward method that is suited for back-testing financial time series model.
-For each rolling window, we search for the best hyperparameters (#layers, nodes, etc) in the "validation timestep", and then evaluate the performance in the "testing timestep".
+Because of the time series nature of the high-frequency data, we employ a walk-forward method that is suited for back-testing financial time series model, instead of k-fold cross-validation, to avoid forward-looking bias.
+For each rolling window, we determine if for each  epoch, our iterative machine learning algorithms (Adagrad, Hessian Free, Particle Swarm Optimization) should stop the training process based on the loss calculated on the "validation timestep".
+If we do terminate the algorithm, we then evaluate the performance of the final model in the "testing timestep".
+For simplicity and fair comparison, we used window size = 1 for all the algorithms, because for some algorithm like sequential Particle Swarm Optimization, running one window frame can take more than 7 hours on Odyssey.

 ![backtest](images/backtest.png)
 *Figure 6: Walk-forward method for time series prediction.*

 The walk-forward method is implemented as follows: